murrayo/yape/README.md

 https://community.intersystems.com/post/visualizing-data-jungle-part-i-lets-make-graph

-Look right through to the comments: E.g. Be sure to install extra Python modules. `sudo pip3 install matplotlib` and `sudo pip3 install pandas`
+Look right through to the comments: E.g. Be sure to install extra Python modules. `sudo pip3 install matplotlib` and `sudo pip3 install pandas`.
+Also since February 18th version: `sudo pip install bokeh` for interactive charts.

 For example if you are running default on OSX you will have Python 2.7.
 You can run Python 2.7 and Python 3.x side by side.